Answered By: Research Librarians Last Updated: Sep 06, 2019 Views: 224

 We realize that many students have more experience and comfort searching with Google; luckily Google Scholar has provided a way to interface with university and college databases to help students find the full text of articles they need.
-You can use the following steps to make Google Scholar provide links to the full text of articles if they are available through the Neumann Library's online resources:
+Use the following steps to make Google Scholar provide links to the full text of articles if they are available through the Neumann Library's online resources:

 - Click on "Settings" at the top of the page.